-In the event of death of the policy holder, the insurance company pays the higher of fund value or sum assured to the nominee/beneficiary.
-Suppose a person has paid premium for 8 years, the fund value has grown to 30 lacs.
-In the event of death of the policy holder, the beneficiary will be paid Rs 50 lacs (higher of 30 lacs, 50 lacs).
+In the event of the death of the policyholder, the insurance company pays the higher of fund value or sum assured to the nominee/beneficiary.
+Suppose a person has paid the premium for 8 years, the fund value has grown to 30 lacs.
+The Sum Assured is Rs 50 lacs.
+In the event of the death of the policyholder, the beneficiary will be paid Rs 50 lacs (higher of 30 lacs, 50 lacs).

 Type II ULIPs

-In the event of death of the policy holder, the insurance company pays the sum of fund value or sum assured to the nominee/beneficiary.
+In the event of the death of the policyholder, the insurance company pays the sum of fund value or sum assured to the nominee/beneficiary.
 Considering the same scenario, the beneficiary would have received Rs 80 lacs (Rs 30 lacs + Rs 50 lacs)

-Among other charges, an insurance company charges mortality charge on sum-at-risk for insurance company.
-The sum-at-risk is the amount insurance company will have to pay from its own pocket in the event of death of policy holder.
-Expectedly, higher the sum-at-risk, higher the mortality charge.
-Additionally, mortality charge increases with the age of the policy holder.
+Among other charges, an insurance company charges a mortality charge on sum-at-risk for the insurance company.
+The Sum-at-Risk is the amount insurance company will have to pay from its own pocket in the event of the death of the policy holder.
+Expectedly, the higher the sum-at-risk, the higher the mortality charge.
+Additionally, the mortality charge increases with the age of the policyholder.

-Under type I ULIP, since the insurance company only needs to pay the higher of fund value and sum assured, the sum-at-risk goes down as the fund value grows.
-Considering the above example, if the fund value after 5 years is Rs 20 lacs, the sum-at-risk will be Rs 30 lacs (Rs 50 lacs – Rs 30 lacs).
-This is because in event of death of policy holder, the insurer needs to pay only Rs 30 lacs from its pocket.
+Under type I ULIP, since the insurance company only needs to pay the higher of the fund value and sum assured, the sum-at-risk goes down as the fund value grows.
+Considering the above example, if the fund value after 5 years is Rs 20 lacs, the sum-at-risk will be Rs 30 lacs (Rs 50 lacs – Rs 20 lacs).
+This is because in the event of the death of policyholder, the insurer needs to pay only Rs 30 lacs from its pocket.
 Rs 20 lacs is already there with the company in the form of fund value.

-If the insured event (death of the policy holder) occurs after the fund value has grown to Rs 30 lacs, the sum-at-risk for the insurance company will go down to Rs 20 lacs.
-If the fund value grows to Rs 80 lacs, there is zero sum-at-risk for the insurance company.
-This is because as its entire liability (Rs 80 lacs) can now be met through fund value only.
+If the insured event (death of the policyholder) occurs after the fund value has grown to Rs 30 lacs, the sum-at-risk for the insurance company will go down to Rs 20 lacs.
+If the fund value grows to Rs 50 lacs (or higher), there is zero sum-at-risk for the insurance company.
+This is because its entire liability (Rs 50 lacs or higher) can now be met through fund value only.
 Therefore, under Type I ULIP, sum-at-risk keeps decreasing as the fund value grows and eventually becomes zero.
-As sum-at-risk keeps decreasing, mortality charge also goes down and eventually goes to zero.
+As sum-at-risk keeps decreasing, the mortality charge also goes down and eventually goes to zero.

-On the other hand, in case of a type II ULIP, sum-at-risk is constant (sum assured) during the term of the policy.
-Therefore, mortality charge does not go down and in fact increases every year as the policyholder ages.
+On the other hand, in the case of a type II ULIP, sum-at-risk is constant (sum assured) during the term of the policy.
+Therefore, the mortality charge does not go down and infact increases every year as the policyholder ages.